eventespresso/event-espresso-core/docs/A--Best-Practices/php-standards.md

 ### Formatting Overview

- * all non-legacy files are formatted according to the PSR specifications
+ * all files are formatted according to the PSR specifications
- * names for non-legacy classes and interfaces follow StudlyCaps formatting
+ * names for classes and interfaces follow StudlyCaps formatting (unless a legacy system requires a different naming convention)
- * names for non-legacy methods and functions follow camelCase formatting
+ * names for methods and functions follow camelCase formatting (unless a legacy system required a different naming convention)
  * names for variables follow snake_case formatting
  * classes and interfaces have phpdoc comment blocks that contain:
      * a brief description of their purpose